Best Split Level House Exterior Makeover {before & after}

 Here is another image of the house before.

-Modern Split Level House exterior
+Modern Split Level House Exterior

 As you can see below, we removed a lot of dead trees from the front yard and opted to leave two for shade.
+What a huge difference and the entire house is now visible from the road.

 The side yard was also cleared to make room for the 2 car detached garage and second driveway.